mavantgarderc/nvim/README.md

 Rebuild of my Vim setup on Nvim from scratch; nothing more...
 & ofcourse a lil' bit of modernization... or more :)

+## Notes
+### Keymaps
+Keymaps are modularized to help the user engage; good for memorization.

-In case of keymaps, you'll see three types:
+You'll see three types:
 1. Plugin related keymaps, located in `lua/plugins/{plugin_config_file}`
 2. Nvim keymaps located in `lua/core/keymaps/`, categorized:
   - Customs